brotherhoodMonk/gyan/angular.md

 Dynamic components are the components in which components location in the application is not defined at build time.i.e, They are not used in any angular template.
 But the component is instantiated and placed in the application at runtime.
+==
+What is NgZone?
+Angular provides a service called NgZone which creates a zone named angular to automatically trigger change detection when the following conditions are satisfied.

+When a sync or async function is executed.
+When there is no microTask scheduled.